-- 2.1 Any local education provider interested in obtaining funding shall submit a Comprehensive Early Literacy Grant application electronically to the Department, using the application form provided by the Department.
-Local education providers may apply individually or as part of a group of local education providers.
-These grants will be offered on a four year cycle. - 2.2 Each Comprehensive Early Literacy Grant application submitted shall include, but need not be limited to, the following: - 2.2 (A) Information concerning the percentage of kindergarten and first-, second-, and third-grade students enrolled in the applying local education provider or group of local education providers who have Significant Reading Deficiencies and the percentage of kindergarten and first-, second-, and third-grade students who do not have Seignificant Rreading Deficiencies but who are not meeting the grade-level expectations in reading adopted by the State Board; - 2.2 (B) Identification of instructional programs aligned to the READ Act that the applicant(s) plan to implement using the grant moneys, including a description of whether the programs are Evidence-Based or Scientifically-Based literacy support and intervention instruction programs that are proven to be successful in other public schools in Colorado or in other states the country; - 2.2(BC.3) Whether the applicant(s) employs reading coaches or plans to use all or a portion of the grant money to employ reading coaches; - 2.2(BC.5) The degree to which the instructional program incorporates the effective use of technology, including software, to assist in assessing and monitoring student progress toward reading competency; - 2.2 (C) Identification of the professional development program(s) that the applicant(s) plan to implement for educators to assist students in kindergarten and first, second, and third grades to achieve reading competency; - 2.2 (D) A description of the methods that will be used to sustain positive student achievement outcomes over time to ensure that students who move out of the Significant Reading Deficiency designation are able to sustain their improvement; - 2.2 (E)

-An explanation of the cost of the instructional program that the applicant(s) plan to implement using the grant moneys and an explanation of how grant funding will be used to supplement and not supplant any funding currently being used on intensive literacy programs already provided for eligible students; - 2.2 (F) The measurable student outcomes that the applicant expects to achieve as a result of implementing the proposed program and a description of the method that will be used to monitor and evaluate outcomes; and - 2.2 (G) Any other necessary information, as identified by the Department. - 2.3 Starting in fiscal year 2018-2019 the Department shall approve and review the Comprehensive Early Literacy Grants on a four year cycle.
+- 2.1 On or before April 30 of each year, Any Local eEducation pProvider interested in obtaining funding shall submit a Comprehensiven Eearly Literacy Ggrant application electronically to the departmentDepartment, using the application form provided by the Department.
+A LocalLocal eEducation pProviders may apply individually or as part of a group of Local eEducation pProviders.
+These grants will be offered on a four year cycle. - 2.2 Each Comprehensive Early Literacy Grant application submitted shall include, but need not be limited to, the following: - 2.02 (A) Information concerning the percentage of kindergarten and first-, second-, and third-grade students enrolled in the applying Local Education Provider or group of Local Education Providers who have Significant Reading Deficiencies; - 2.02 (B) Identification of A description of the instructional programs aligned to the READ Act that the applicant(s) plan to implement using the grant moneys, including a description of whether the programs areis an Evidence-Based program or and Scientifically-Based literacy support and intervention instruction programs that areis proven to be successful in other public schools in the country; - 2.02 (C) Identification A description of the professional development program(s) that the applicant(s) plan to implement for educators to assist students in kindergarten and first, second, and third grades to achieve reading competency; - 2.02 (D) A description of the methods that will be used to sustain positive student achievement outcomes over time to ensure that students who move out of the Significant Reading Deficiency designation are able to sustain their improvement; - 2.02 (E) An explanation of the cost of the instructional program that the applicant(s) plan to implement using the grant moneys and an explanation of how grant funding will be used to supplement and not supplant any funding currently being used on intensive literacy programs already provided for eligible students; - 2.02 (F) The measurable student outcomes that the applicant expects to achieve as a result of implementing the proposed program and a description of the method that will be used to monitor and evaluate outcomes; and - 2.2 (G) Any other necessary information, as identified by the Department. - 2.3 Starting in fiscal year 2018-2019 the Department shall approve and review the Comprehensive Early Literacy Grants on a four year cycle.
 The first year of the grant award will serve as an implementation year followed by three years of operationalizing the grant.
-Upon completion of the four-year cycle, grantees will have the opportunity to apply for an additional one year sustainability grant described in section 3.0.

-2.4 If the legislature alters the appropriation for the Early Literacy Grant Program through the annual appropriations process prior to the completion of a four year cycle, the Department may choose to open another application cycle, or reduce or increase current grantees' annual funding as necessary.
+Upon completion of the four-year cycle, grantees will have the opportunity to apply for an additional one year sustainability grant described in section 3.0. - 2.4 If the legislature alters the appropriation for the Early Literacy Grant Program through the annual appropriations process prior to the completion of a four year cycle, the Department may choose to open another application cycle, or reduce or increase current grantees' annual funding as necessary.
+On or before June 15 of each year, based on the recommendations of the Department, the State Board shall award grants to applying Local Education Providers or groups of Local-Education Providers.